 I’m not sure why so many top AV softwares and firewalls miss this piece of malware.
 But my research found that a few catch it – and even if they somehow miss a brand new version of it, they block CryptoWall from encrypting your files.
 This is called “behavioral blocking”, and it’s the best protection against “zero-day threats” (brand new malwares that the AV companies haven’t even had time to add to their libraries yet).
 Again, I did a lot of research and came up with Emsisoft Internet Security (AV + firewall) as the best paid option, and Comodo Internet Security as the best free option (in general, it tests close to equally with Emsisoft, which is really impressive – it’s just a little less user-friendly than Emsisoft).
 I put Emsisoft on my main PC and Comodo on a very slow, old computer for a relative who isn’t at all tech savvy.
 I used to use Comodo exclusively way back when, and my only criticism is that it sometimes advises you to call a tech expert to help remove something it’s quarantined when that’s really not needed.
 Just ignore that.

-I just installed Malwarebytes’ Anti-Exploit, the free version, which comes from the same people who make Malwarebytes, a highly regarded free malware scanner and cleaner (which I’ll mention in a moment).
+I installed Malwarebytes’ Anti-Exploit, the free version, which comes from the same people who make Malwarebytes, a highly regarded free malware scanner and cleaner (which I’ll mention in a moment).
 Anti-Exploit is supposed to stop any exploit that comes through your browser – kind of like CryptoPrevent, but for browsers – and it also shields Java, which is very commonly exploited by malware.
 The paid version ($24.95) adds PDF readers – another common exploit – media players and Microsoft Office, and allows you to custom add shields.
-I literally just installed this one yesterday so I will update this post in about a month to let you know what my own experience has been and whether I upgraded.
+I’ve been using it for well over a year now, and it’s caught several attackers.
+It tends to freeze up your whole browser when something happens, and then when you force the browser to shut down, the Anti-Exploit window pops up to tell you it stopped an attack.

 Safeguarding your browser